feczkob/video-fullscreen/README.md

 This simple extension allows you to play videos in full screen mode on any website.

 ## Manual installation
-1. Clone this repository to your local machine or just download the ZIP file and extract it: [download](https://github.com/feczkob/video-fullscreen/archive/refs/heads/master.zip).
+1. Clone this repository to your local machine using the Terminal or just download the ZIP file and extract it: [download](https://github.com/feczkob/video-fullscreen/archive/refs/heads/master.zip).
 ```bash
 git clone https://github.com/feczkob/video-fullscreen.git
 ```
 ![img_3.png](images/img_3.png)

-2. Open Chrome and go to [chrome://extensions/](chrome://extensions/)
+2. Open Chrome and go to in the address bar type `chrome://extensions/` and hit enter.

-3. Enable "Developer mode" in the top right corner.
+3. Enable 'Developer mode' in the top right corner.

 ![img.png](images/img.png)

-4. Click on "Load unpacked" on the top left and select the cloned repository folder.
+4. Click on 'Load unpacked' in the top left and select the cloned/downloaded and extracted repository.
+Click on 'Select'.

 ![img_1.png](images/img_1.png)